-Up to 30 semester hours of credit for the general examination will be awarded if a minimum score of 33 is attained on each test area.
+Up to 30 semester hours of credit for the general examination will be awarded if a composite percentile score of 33 is attained.
+No credit can be awarded on a test area on which an examinee scores below the 25th percentile.
 Designated courses are to be listed.